bluszcz/jekyll-theme-devcarpet-01/README.md

 # jekyll-theme-devcarpet-01

-Jekyll Bootstrap 5 Template.
-Recommended for Jekyll + Strapi 4.
+Jekyll Bootstrap 5 Template designed for Portfolio websites.
+It is being developed having in mind integration with Strapi 4.

-This template is my first Jekyll template and it started as modification of minima template.
+This is important to mention that this template is my first Jekyll template and it started as modification of minima template.
+But I think all Jekyll templates starts in this way :deer::smile:.

 ![](assets/screenshot-01.png?raw=true)